Main Content

 See also the Warning section.

 Dizziness, drowsiness, difficulty urinating, headache, weakness, changes in appetite/weight, dry mouth, blurred vision, and constipation may occur.
-If any of these effects last or get worse, notify your doctor or pharmacist promptly.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.

 To reduce the risk of dizziness and lightheadedness, get up slowly when rising from a sitting or lying position.